SlideSpeech: A Large-Scale Slide-Enriched Audio-Visual Corpus: The SlideSpeech Corpus

 \subsection{Metadata}

 We provide detailed metadata for the videos, including the original YouTube channel, YouTube playlist ID, domain tags, and segments.
 Each segment is accompanied by its corresponding timestamp, transcript, and confidence score.
-The provided video files are in 720p format, and the audio is converted to a 16k sample rate, single-channel, and 16-bit signed-integer format.
+We also provide the scripts to download the videos.
+The downloaded video files are in 720p format, and the audios are converted to a 16k sample rate, single-channel, and 16-bit signed-integer format.
 We also offer preprocessed OCR results and extracted keywords for each segment.